Testing black hole equatorial reflection symmetry using Sgr A* shadow images: Rotating black holes without symmetry

 Apparently, one can redefine the coordinate $y$ such that $\tilde\epsilon_2=0$.
 In addition, we need $\tilde\epsilon_3=\tilde\epsilon_4=0$, otherwise the spacetime is not asymptotically flat.
 Furthermore, it can be shown that the coefficient of the $1/r^2$ term in the expansion of $g_{tt}$ is proportional to $\tilde\epsilon_1+\tilde\epsilon_5$.
 More precisely, we have

 Given that the post-Newtonian parameters in the Kerr-like metric is given by

 and they have been strongly constrained by the Solar System tests \cite{Williams:2004qba}:

 we will assume that $\tilde\epsilon_1=-\tilde\epsilon_5=\tilde\epsilon$ for the rest of the paper such that the Kerr-like metric satisfies the Solar System tests \cite{Williams:2004qba}.
 Note that the remaining function $\tilde\epsilon$ cannot be constrained by the Solar System tests.
 Finally, we will assume that the deviation function $\tilde\epsilon$ is linear in $y$, which turns out to be the simplest choice to break the $\mathbb{Z}_2$ symmetry of the spacetime.
-In fact, by transforming the metric from the Boyer-Lindquist coordinate system to a so-called ACMC-N (asymptotically Cartesian and mass centered to order N) coordinates \cite{Thorne:1980ru}, we have shown that the Kerr-like metric considered here has the same multipoles as the Kerr one.
+In fact, by transforming the metric from the Boyer-Lindquist coordinate system to a so-called ACMC-N (asymptotically Cartesian and mass centered to order N) coordinates \cite{Thorne:1980ru}, we have shown that the Kerr-like metric considered here has the same gravitational multipoles as the Kerr one, assuming that the Kerr-like metric satisfies the Einstein equations sourced by some artificial matter distributions.
 This renders our model quite different from that in \cite{Fransen:2022jtw} in which the reflection asymmetry is controlled by non-zero odd parity multipole moments.

 At this point, we would like to emphasize that the deviation function $\tilde\epsilon$ is dimensional.
 In fact, it has dimension of $[L^2]$ and there is to some extent arbitrariness of choosing the scaling coefficient.
 For example, in Ref.~\cite{Chen:2020aix}, we simply used the mass squared of the black hole as the coefficient, namely, $\tilde\epsilon(y)=\epsilon M^2y$.
 However, a direct consequence of this choice is that such a violation of $\mathbb{Z}_2$ symmetry would appear not only in rotating black holes, but also in non-rotating black holes.
 This may not be a natural choice since it is well-known that in the framework of effective theories, the parity violation and the $\mathbb{Z}_2$ asymmetry usually appear accompanied by some couplings with the dual of the Riemann tensor.
 This means that physically, they would appear only when the black hole starts spinning.
 Therefore, in this paper we will take this into account and consider a different choice of the coefficients.